LockateMe/hpka.js/README.md

 ## Test

-An automated testing page was written (`test/test.html`).
-To launch the tests:

-* From the repo's root folder, run:
+From the repo's root folder, run:
 ```shell
 make test
 ```

-This will built the test server's dependencies (if not been previously built) and then launch it.
+This will build the test server's dependencies (if not been previously built) and then launch it.
 Make sure that the dependencies listed above are installed on your computer.
-* Head to your browser to `http://localhost:2500/test.html`, then click on the "Test" button
+It will then run various test cases in a testing page loaded into phantomjs

 ## License